 Home Price: $1,100,000 median sale price

-Perfect For: People who enjoy being in the thick of things and like the picturesque view of NY.
+of things and like the picturesque view of NY.

-Crime rate: Average violent crime rate
+rate: Average violent crime

 Owner-Occupied Households: 16.14%